InnovationEnterprise/let-me-slide-that-for-you/README.md

 Just add somewhere on the website

  ```
-<div id="slideme-h1"></div>
+<div id="letSlide-h1"></div>
  ```

 ### Playlist

 Use as in example just do not define type if you want to use it as a URL .
-Add id="slideme-playlist" somewhere on your website if you would like to change default position.
+Add id="letSlide-playlist" somewhere on your website if you would like to change default position.

 example: